redis/node-redis/README.md

 client.sAdd('users:1:tokens', 'Tm9kZSBSZWRpcw==');
 ```

-Of course, if you don't do something with your Promises you're certain to get [unhandled Promise exceptions](https://nodejs.org/api/process.html#process_event_unhandledrejection).
+Of course, if you don't do something with your Promises, you're certain to get [unhandled Promise exceptions](https://nodejs.org/api/process.html#process_event_unhandledrejection).
 To take advantage of auto-pipelining and handle your Promises, use `Promise.all()`.

 ```typescript
 await Promise.all([